dalijolijo/electrum-server/HOWTO.md

 ### Optional Step 5: Install Electrum dependencies manually

-Bitcore Electrum Server depends on various standard Python libraries and leveldb.
+Megacoin Electrum Server depends on various standard Python libraries and leveldb.
 These will usually be installed by calling `python setup.py install` above.
 They can be also be installed with your package manager if you don't want to use the install routine.